top of page

 Smart tips, clear steps, and “I wish I had known this earlier” insights for couples who want to plan with confidence.

 Congratulations — you’re engaged!
 Now the planning begins.
 You’re stepping into a season filled with decisions about the venue, style, guest experience, and all the details that bring your vision to life.
-It’s a lot to consider, but with the right approach, it becomes exciting rather than overwhelming.
+It’s a lot to consider, but with the right approach, and me in your corner, it can become exciting rather than overwhelming.

 I created this Wedding Planning 101 guide to give you the clarity and confidence most couples wish they had from day one.
-These are the smart tips, clear steps, and “I wish I had known this earlier” insights that help you stay focused on what truly matters.
+These are the “I wish I had known this earlier” insights that help you strategically plan so you can stay focused on what truly matters.
 Give yourself at least 6 months to plan thoughtfully and move through the process with ease.
-You’re not just prepared, you’re ahead of the curve.
+I will walk you through the most critical parts that make up your wedding so you can walk into this planning process prepared.

 How I've laid everything out for you in this guide: